Living abroad

 In the south, the climate is milder and more sunny.
 The farther from the ocean, the hotter the summers and the colder the winters.
 However, it rarely snows, even in the winter, and mainly in the mountains.

-The country is famous for many ecologically clean beaches marked with a blue flag.
-In total, there are 372 blue flag beaches in Portugal.
+The country is famous for many ecologically clean beaches marked with a Blue Flag.
+In total, there are 398 Blue Flag beaches in Portugal.

-Safety.
-Portugal is one of the five safest countries in the world.
+3. Safety.
+Portugal is the 7th safest country in the world.
 The Global Peace Index is confirmed by the Institute for Economics and Peace.

 The locals are friendly and law-abiding.
 The people of Portugal have a great attitude towards guests and immigrants and are always ready to help.

-High quality of life in Portugal.
-The country ranks 28th out of 160 in the Prosperity Index and 20th in terms of quality of life by the Numbeo website.
-The country has also been ranked in the top 5 for living in retirement.
+4. High quality of life in Portugal.
+The country ranks 26th out of 167 in the Legatum Prosperity Index and 26th in terms of quality of life by the Numbeo website.
+The country has also been ranked 2nd in the Global Retirement Index by the International Living magazine.

 Portugal is noted for its low cost of living and tax incentives available to expats.